Leukaemia (all subtypes combined) statistics

 The ICD codes for leukaemia are ICD-10 C91-C95.

 The term 'leukaemia' covers cancers of the white blood cells and bone marrow.
-Data for the four main subtypes of leukaemia: acute lymphoblastic leukaemia, chronic lymphocytic leukaemia, acute myeloid leukaemia and chronic myeloid leukaemia are also provided.
+Statistics for the four main subtypes of leukaemia are also provided: acute lymphoblastic leukaemia, chronic lymphocytic leukaemia, acute myeloid leukaemia and chronic myeloid leukaemia.
+These types differ substantially in their cellular origin and clinical behaviour.
+As such it is important to recognise this when interpreting statistics on mortality from the group 'leukaemia' as a whole.

 Survival statistics give an overall picture of survival and (unless otherwise stated) include all adults (15-99) diagnosed, at all ages, stages and co-morbidities.
 The survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.
 If you are a patient, please see our CancerHelp UK pages.